twodeadgirls/twodeadgirls.github.io/_posts/2019-09-18-Irans-effort.md

 ---
 layout: post
 published: true
-title: 'Iran's historic effort to build the bomb'
+title: Iran's historic effort to build the bomb
+subtitle: Interesting article about Iran's effort to develop nulcear weapons

 ---
 ## Iran's effort to build the bomb